 - John Hopkins believes in 2022 that anti-depressants do not cause birth defects

 - New JAMA study in 2022 says Zoloft is safe during pregnancy

 This study supports prior findings that women who use Zoloft during pregnancy are at an increased risk of giving birth to an infant with birth defects that could include severe heart or cranial malformations.

 According to findings published in the American Journal of Obstetrics & Gynecology, the use of Zoloft may increase the risk of atrial and ventricular defects by more than 30%, and more than double the risk of craniosynostosis.
-(2022 Update: In fairness, this study has not been replicated and most experts believe Zoloft is safe during pregnancy in 2022.
-That does not mean that it is but it is fair to say that most experts today believe Zoloft is safe for pregnant women.)
+(2023 Update: In fairness, this study has not been replicated and most experts believe Zoloft is safe during pregnancy in 2023.
+That does not mean that it is.
+But it is fair to say that most experts today believe Zoloft is safe for pregnant women.)

 Zoloft, also known as Sertraline, is known as a selective serotonin reuptake inhibitor (SSRI) and works by helping to restore the balance of a certain natural substance (serotonin) in the brain.
 It is used to treat depression, panic attacks, obsessive-compulsive disorder, post-traumatic stress disorder, social anxiety disorder (social phobia), and a severe form of premenstrual syndrome (premenstrual dysphoric disorder).

 Zoloft is one of the most widely prescribed medications in the United States and has been used by tens of millions of individuals.
 Does it work?
 It probably does not live up to the hype in terms of efficacy.
 But this drug has helped a lot of people and I don’t want to minimize that.
 Because that is not the point.

 The question is a simple one: does this drug cause more harm than good for some people?
 This leads to the follow-up question I already tossed out above: do Pfizer and the other SSRI makers know the risks of these drugs?